THE ALTERNATIVE GUIDE TO

 Ashley Owen, MA Philosophy, King's College London

-Raising money for Tuition Fees
+Raising Money for Tuition Fees

 I am a part-time MA student, currently in my first year studying Philosophy at King’s College London.
 I studied Philosophy for my undergraduate degree at University College London, and after graduating and working for a charity for a few years I decided I wanted to return to university and study the subject at postgraduate level.
 However, the cost of doing so seemed insurmountable.
 I knew I would have to continue working and study part-time in order to be able to support myself, but I still couldn’t see how I would be able to afford the fees.
 Then I found the Alternative Guide to Postgraduate Funding, which really opened my eyes to the multitude of funding opportunities available out there if you know where to look.